pentaprism-iiith/pentaprism-branding/README.md

-# Pentaprism Logo
+# Pentaprism Branding
-The official logo repo for Pentaprism.
+The official branding repo for Pentaprism.

+## Logo
 * `Editables/final/pentaprism_final.psd` contains the final logo with the pentagon colour layers merged.
 * `Editables/pentaprism_logo-separate layers.xcf` contains the original pentagon colour layers.
 (Use GIMP :P)
 * `Dump/` contains some intermediate versions of the logo.